Découvrez le tissu jean : origine, caractéristiques et tendances

 The history of jeans

-At the time, the Republic of Genoa was famous for exporting this textile, which was sought after throughout Europe.
-Genoese sailors were particularly known for wearing denim clothing, as this material was durable and hard-wearing.
+At the time, the Republic of Genoa was renowned for the export of this textile, which was sought after throughout Europe.
+Genoese sailors were particularly known for wearing denim clothing, as the material was durable and strong.
 The sails of Genoese ships were also made of this textile.
-As sailors traveled and traded, jeans began to spread to other regions, gaining popularity and becoming synonymous with quality and longevity.
+As sailors traveled and traded, denim began to spread to other regions, gaining popularity and becoming synonymous with quality and longevity.

-It was thanks to this reputation and the diffusion of jeans through trade that Levi Strauss, a German immigrant, chose this textile to create his famous denim pants at the end of the 19th century in California.
-Levi Strauss' pants, initially intended for manual workers, quickly conquered a wider audience, transforming jeans into a must-have garment thanks to their quality and robustness.
+It is thanks to this reputation and the diffusion of jeans through trade that Levi Strauss, a German immigrant, chose this textile to create his famous denim pants at the end of the 19th century in California.
+Levi Strauss pants, initially intended for manual workers, quickly conquered a wider audience, transforming jeans into an essential item of clothing thanks to their quality and robustness.

 Discover denim fabric: origin, characteristics and trends

-So, although the term "jeans" originated in Italy, it was thanks to the ingenuity of Levi Strauss and the growing popularity of jeans in the United States that this garment gained its worldwide fame and place in the world. fashion history.
-Today, jeans remain a symbol of style, versatility and durability, carrying on the legacy of its past while remaining an essential piece of our modern wardrobes.
+So, although the term "jeans" originated in Italy, it was thanks to the ingenuity of Levi Strauss and the growing popularity of jeans in the United States that this garment gained its worldwide fame and place in the world. history of fashion.
+Today, denim remains a symbol of style, versatility and durability, continuing the legacy of its past while remaining an essential piece of our modern wardrobes.

 Now that you know the fascinating history of jeans, you are surely curious to discover the secrets of their manufacture.
-Dive into the details and explore the artisanal techniques as well as the modern processes that transform these raw materials into an iconic fabric.
-Prepare to be amazed by the innovations and milestones that go into creating the jeans you know and love.
+Delve into the details and explore the artisanal techniques as well as the modern processes that transform these raw materials into an iconic fabric.
+Prepare to be amazed by the innovations and key steps that go into creating the denim you know and love.

 The making of jeans

-Manufacturing jeans is a process that combines both traditional artisan techniques and modern technological advancements to achieve the durable, versatile and timeless fabric we all appreciate.
+Denim manufacturing is a process that combines both traditional artisanal techniques and modern technological advances to achieve the durable, versatile and timeless fabric we all love.

-The jeans that we offer are recycled, so they are labeled "Global Recycled Standard".
+The jeans we offer you are recycled, so they are labeled “Global Recycled Standard”.

 Discover denim fabric: origin, characteristics and trends